 Summing up precisely what it is about a piece of music that makes it so popular or enjoyable to listen to can often difficult, particularly if you’re thinking of some of the most remarkable works in classical music history, like Beethoven’s symphonies.

-Polochick is beginning this week the cycle of nine symphonies with the Lincoln Symphony Orchestra.
-It will be completed in 2020, when celebrations will be held around the world to mark the 250th anniversary of the great composer’s birth.
+Polochick is beginning in November 2016, the cycle of nine symphonies with the Lincoln Symphony Orchestra.
+It will be completed in 2020 when celebrations will be held around the world to mark the 250th anniversary of the great composer’s birth.

 Check out the tweets on Beethoven’s symphonies below.